Alexander Balankin

-Alexander Balankin (born March 3, 1958) is a Mexican scientist of Russian origin (Баланкин, Александр Сергеевич) whose work in the field of fractal mechanics and its engineering applications won him the UNESCO Science Prize in 2005.
+Alexander Balankin (born March 3, 1958) is a Russian-Mexican scientist (Баланкин, Александр Сергеевич) whose work in the field of fractal mechanics and its engineering applications won him the UNESCO Science Prize in 2005.

 Currently he is a professor of physics at the National Polytechnic Institute of Mexico, Head of the Fractal Mechanics Group, and since 2003, a member of the Science Consulting Council of the Presidency of the Republic, Mexico.

 Biography

 Early life and education

 Alexander Balankin was born in Moscow, Soviet Union.
 He graduated from Moscow Engineering Physics Institute in 1981.
 He holds a Philosophy Doctorate in Physics and Mathematics from Moscow Engineering Physics Institute (1986).
 Five years after that, the Higher Attestation Commission (USSR) awarded him a Doctor of Science degree.
 In this period, he was also honoured with the state prize of the Russian Ministry of Defense (1990) and a prize from the Academy of Sciences of the USSR in 1991.
 In addition he has served as Member of the Council of the Union (former-USSR) for the Physics of Materials Resistance and Fracture (Russia, 1991–92).
 In 1992, Professor Balankin immigrated to Mexico and in 2000 became a Mexican citizen.